 Fees will be published on your 401(k) statements and in plan documents.
 Or, consult with your benefits department to help you locate the information.

 5. Determine if you have received the entire match you are owed.

 If employers match contributions, they usually deposit their portion right away.
 However, sometimes your contribution rate exceeds the limit they can match per paycheck.
 This may happen if you frontload your account at the beginning of the year, or increase your match to catch up towards the end.
-On an annual basis, you employer will reconcile the difference with a “true up” contribution.
+On an annual basis, your employer will reconcile the difference with a true-up contribution.
 Find out whether your employer’s total match has been deposited, or if you need to wait.